-At this time, it is understandable that children and young people may be feeling anxious and upset.
-Their life may feel unpredictable and out of control and their usual mechanisms of support through friends, family members and professionals more limited.
+It is understandable that children and young people may be feeling anxious and upset.
 This worry is natural, and many children and young people will be able to cope with the support of their families and friends.
-But please remember that the NHS is open for those who need more help.
+But for children and young people who are experiencing persistent symptoms which are impacting on their day to day lives, please remember that the NHS is here for those who need more help.

-What should I do if I am worried about my child’s, or child that I care for, mental health and I think it’s getting serious?
+What should I do if I am worried about my child’s mental health, or that of a child that I care for, and I think it’s getting serious?

 - Make time to listen to them: Create a calm safe space where they can communicate how they are feeling without judgement.